codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ## 💬 What Is It?

 GitHub Copilot Chat is built into **VS Code** and helps you code smarter, faster, and with less stress.
-It’s like having a coding buddy who *never sleeps* 😎.
+It's like having a coding buddy who *never sleeps* 😎.

 ---